 Attendance requirements: Attendance requirements in the Counseling Psychology department are that a student who misses more than one classes may fail the course and that missing more than 3 courses results in an automatic failure.
-However, given the recommendations regarding the H1N1 virus these requirements will be modified accordingly.
+However, if there are any school recommendations regarding the H1N1 or other viruses these requirements will be modified accordingly.